-The implementation of low intensity wilder grazing management across the site with native cattle wil see the site naturally managed to ensure c.
-60% broad-leaved woodland cover, 30% scrub and 10% grassland to allow maximum carbon sequestration whilst still ensuring biodiversity gains are realised.
+The implementation of low intensity wilder grazing management across the site with native cattle will see the site naturally managed to ensure c.
+60% broad-leaved woodland cover, 30% scrub and 10% grassland to allow maximum carbon sequestration whilst still ensuring biodiversity gains are realized.
 Careful monitoring will ensure that succession of improved grasslands through to scrub and secondary woodland is being achieved.

 We apply a generous buffer and use the best available data, calculating a minimum defensible estimate over the 50 year duration of the project.

 PROJECT REGISTRATION DOCUMENTATION